 With offices in New York, San Francisco, Mexico City and Cayman, our dedicated team has extensive experience underwriting and syndicating transactions with an exclusive focus on the middle market.
 Working with our unique and diversified base of investors, Baytree Capital’s highly experienced middle market investment team is able to offer access to unique diligence insights and a broad array of industry resources that enable us to add value that goes well beyond simply being a capital provider.

 BDCs facilitate the flow of capital from individual investors to the domestic private sector, including U.S. middle market companies.
 Generally, a BDC must invest at least 70% of its assets in private U.S. companies or public companies with a market capitalization of less than $250 million.
 By pooling investments from individual investors, BDCs help provide many middle market companies with the capital necessary to operate and grow their businesses.
 BDCs were created by Congress in 1980, but it was in the years following the 2008 financial crisis that they experienced their greatest period of growth.

 BDCs HELP MATCH THE INVESTMENT NEEDS OF INDIVIDUALS WITH THE CAPITAL NEEDS OF PRIVATE U.S. COMPANIES

 What is a Middle-Market Company?

-The fund defines middle-market companies as those with annual revenue between $25 million and $750 million.
+The fund defines middle-market companies as those with annual revenue between $50 million and $2.5 billion.
 The middle market represents nearly 200,000 businesses across all industry segments in the U.S. and accounts for nearly one-third of private sector GDP in Europe.
 Middle-market companies are often among the fastest growing in terms of revenue, and in the U.S. account for 92% of jobs created since 2008.